 Our liquidity needs up to March 12, 2021 had been satisfied through a capital contribution from the Sponsor of \$25,000 for the Founder Shares (7,187,500 shares of Class B common stock) and the loan under an unsecured promissory note from the Sponsor of up to \$300,000 which was paid in full on March 12, 2021 from the Initial Public Offering proceeds.
 Subsequent to the consummation of the Initial Public Offering, our liquidity needs had been satisfied through the net proceeds from the consummation of the Private Placement not held in the Trust Account.
-In addition, in order to finance transaction costs in connection with a Business Combination, our Sponsor or an affiliate of our Sponsor, or certain of our officers and directors may, but are not obligated to, provide us working capital loans.
-As of June 30, 2022, there were no amounts outstanding under any working capital loan.
+In addition, in order to finance transaction costs in connection with a business combination, our Sponsor or an affiliate of our Sponsor, or certain of our officers and directors may, but are not obligated to, provide us working capital loans.
+As of September 30, 2022, there were no amounts outstanding under any working capital loan.

-As of June 30, 2022 and December 31, 2021, we had cash of \$290,709 and \$803,309, respectively, and working capital, net of taxes, of \$99,111 and \$443,428, respectively.
+As of September 30, 2022 and December 31, 2021, we had cash of \$ 231,211 and \$803,309, respectively, and working capital deficit and working capital, net of taxes, of \$(820,053) and \$443,428, respectively.
 We have incurred and expect to continue to incur significant costs in pursuit of its financing and acquisition plans.
 We believe it will need to raise additional funds in order to meet the expenditures required for operating its business and to consummate a business combination.
-If we are unable to complete the Business Combination because it does not have sufficient funds available, we will be forced to cease operations and liquidate the Trust Account.
+If we are unable to complete a business combination because we do not have sufficient funds available, we will be forced to cease operations and liquidate the Trust Account.
 Management has the option to address this uncertainty through working capital loans from the Sponsor or an affiliate of the Sponsor or certain of our officers and directors who may, but are not obligated to, loan our funds as may be required.
 Up to \$2,000,000 of such Working Capital Loans may be convertible into warrants at a price of \$1.50 per warrant at the option of the lender.
-In addition, following the Business combination, if cash on hand is insufficient, we may need to obtain additional financing in order to meet its obligations.
+In addition, following the business combination, if cash on hand is insufficient, we may need to obtain additional financing in order to meet its obligations.

-In addition, we have until March 12, 2023, to consummate an initial business combination.
+In addition, we have until March 12, 2023, to consummate an initial business combination, unless such period is extended by our stockholders.
 It is uncertain that we will be able to consummate an initial business combination by this time.
 If an initial business combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution.
 The liquidity condition and date for mandatory liquidation and subsequent dissolution raise substantial doubt about our ability to continue as a going concern one year from the date that these unaudited condensed financial statements are issued.
 The unaudited condensed financial statements do not include any adjustments that might result from the outcome of this uncertainty.